cms-flaf/HH_bbWW/Studies/SignalEfficiency/README.md

 ## Running the Scripts
 To successfully run the scripts, you need to include some additional functions **before execution**.
 These functions are **commented in the script** (see *"the functions I have added to `studyYumengAnalysisTools.h`"*).

+The run options can be defined at the end of script.